-The Company self insures its group health claims up to an annual stop loss limit of \$150 thousand per participant.
+The Company self-insures its group health claims up to an annual stop loss limit of \$175 thousand per participant.
 Aggregate coverage is maintained for annual group health insurance claims in excess of 125% of expected claims.
+Historical group insurance loss experience forms the basis for the recognition of group health insurance reserves.